dex2dot0/HMDA-Hero/README.md

 ### Bootstrap 4

 Really?
 Why?
 Bootstrap 5 is out now and even then...
 This is all true.
 However, Excel add-ins have some limitations.
 Namely, Excel Desktop only supports certain browser contexts.
 Bootstrap becomes a seemingly good candidate for this.
-Also, also you'll read further below, Svelte works okay with Bootstrap 4 out of the box.
+Also, as you'll read further below, Svelte works okay with Bootstrap 4 out of the box.
 There are some conflicts such as `$` but in general, Svelte and Bootstrap 4 can peacfully co-exists with one another fairly well.
+That said, Bootstrap 4 can happily go by the wayside in the future as long as Svelte stays.
+Of course, if you are forking this and doing your own thing, feel free to take things in any direction you feel.

 ### Running the project